Trundle Hotel

 Overview

-Trundle Hotel is situated an easy 65 kilometre drive north-west of Parkes.
-Trundle is a rural community with agricultural produce comprised mostly of wheat, sheep, and cattle farming.
+The iconic Trundle Hotel is situated in the rural village of Trundle, an easy 65 kilometre drive north-west of Parkes.
+The town is a thriving agricultural community, comprising of mostly wheat, sheep, and cattle farming.

-The district's iconic country hotel is National Estate listed.
-It boasts having the longest veranda in New South Wales (87.6 metres) on the widest main street in New South Wales (67 metres).
-Whilst there has been a hotel on the site since 1888, the current building was constructed in 1912.
+The hotel itself is National Estate listed and boasts having the longest veranda (87.6 metres) and the widest main street (67 metres) in New South Wales and whilst there has been a hotel on the site since 1888, the current building was constructed in 1912.

 Does not cater for people with access needs.